sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/00-performance-issue.md

 > Is the issue related to a specific component?

-> Is the issue a general finding or specifically related to the usage of the
+> Is the issue a general finding or specifically related to the usage of
 > Lyne Components within your application?

 > If the latter, can you provide us with a link to your application where